Docker Export and Migration

 |

-It can be seen that this is not the previous container, but the modification is retained.
+You can see this is not the previous container, but the modifications are retained.

-For individual containers, this method can be used for quick import and export, but for container groups created by docker compose, load and save need to be used.
-Besides the different application scenarios, the key point is that export does not save container version history, which can be considered a snapshot of a point in time.
-More detailed content can be referred to this article.
+For a single container, this method can be used for quick import and export, but if it is a group of containers created by docker compose, load and save need to be used.
+The key difference between load and import, besides the different usage scenarios, is that export does not save the container’s version history, and can be considered as a snapshot at a point in time.
+For more detailed content, you can refer to this article.